Oracle Net Income

 Oracle Institutional Holders

 Institutional Holdings refers to the ownership stake in Oracle that is held by large financial organizations, pension funds or endowments.
-Institutions may purchase large blocks of Oracle's outstanding shares and can exert considerable influence upon its management.
+Institutions may hold large blocks of Oracle's outstanding shares and can exert considerable influence upon its management.
 Institutional holders may also work to push the share price higher once they own the stock.
 Extensive social media coverage, TV shows, articles in high-profile magazines, and presentations at investor conferences help move the stock higher, increasing Oracle's value.

 Shares